 - Arbor size – An arbor is basically the axis of the reel, in which the line is wrapped around.
 In effect, a spool, and it is actually built into the reel’s design.
 There are three different sizes of Arbor to consider, small, medium, and large.

 A couple of things you should consider when determining the right Arbor size to get:

 The first is the pick-up rate of the line.
 A reel with a larger arbor will pick up more line than a small arbor per handle turn.

 The next thing to consider is the drag pressure.
 Larger arbor’s will provide more consistent drag, whereas a smaller arbor will have a more erratic drag, that can result in more lost fish if the fish is of a decent size.

 Make sure you get the pairing of your fly reel and rod correct.
-Example, if you have a 8-weight reel you should pair it with an 8-weight rod.
+For example, if you have an 8-weight reel you should pair it with an 8-weight rod.
 If you don’t the balance of the setup will be out.

 Gear ratios for fishing reels explained: